improving-minnesota/react-redux-workshop/labs/content/tips-and-tricks/02-setup-day-2.md

 title: Setup (Day 2)
 ---

-We've made some slight fixes to the labs, so it will be required to get your origin/master up to date with upstream/master.
+We've made some slight fixes to the labs, so it will be ideal to get your origin/master up to date with upstream/master.
 This is not _strictly_ required, but will fix some slight issues particularly stylistic issues.

 For a refresher on setting upstream, please follow the below instructions: